-During the fiscal year ended December 30, 2018, and the subsequent interim period through June 10, 2019, there were (i) no disagreements between the Company and KPMG on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, any of which, if not resolved to KPMG's satisfaction, would have caused KPMG to make reference thereto in their reports, and (ii) no "reportable events" within the meaning of Item 304(a)(1)(v) of Regulation S-K, except for the material weaknesses in internal control over financial reporting as of December 30, 2018 related to the consolidation of PJMF.
-As previously disclosed in Part II, Item 9A, "Controls and Procedures," of our Annual Report on Form 10-K/A for the fiscal year ended December 30, 2018, the material weaknesses related to the Company's failure to (i) engage third-party technical expertise to augment internal controls required under the COSO framework, which resulted in ineffective internal control over the financial reporting related to PJMF.
-As disclosed in our Annual Report on Form 10-K for the fiscal year ended December 30, 2018, the material weaknesses related to the consolidation internal controls required under the COSO framework, which resulted in ineffective internal control over the financial reporting related to PJMF.
-As disclosed in our Annual Report on Form 10-K for the fiscal year ended December 30, 2018, the material weaknesses have been fully remediated.
+During the fiscal year ended December 30, 2018, and the subsequent interim period through June 10, 2019, there were (i) no disagreements between the Company and KPMG on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, any of which, if not resolved to KPMG's satisfaction, would have caused KPMG to make reference thereto in their reports, and (ii) no "reportable events" within the meaning of Item 304(a)(1) (v) of Regulation S-K, except for the material weaknesses in internal control over financial reporting as of December 30, 2018 related to the consolidation of PJMF.
+As previously disclosed in Part II, Item 9A, "Controls and Procedures," of our Annual Report on Form 10-K/A for the fiscal year ended December 30, 2018, the material weaknesses related to the Company's failure to (i) engage third-party technical expertise to augment internal resources to evaluate complex variable interest entity ("VIE") consolidation matters related to PJMF and (ii) maintain the level of internal controls required under the COSO framework, which resulted in ineffective internal control over the financial reporting related to PJMF.
+As disclosed in our Annual Report on Form 10-K for the fiscal year ended December 29, 2019, the material weaknesses have been fully remediated.

 EY served as the Company's independent registered public accounting firm for the fiscal year ended December 31, 2017, and in connection with such engagement, the Company consulted with EY regularly regarding accounting, auditing and financial reporting issues through and until EY issued its reports on the Company's consolidated financial statements for the fiscal year ended December 31, 2017 and the effectiveness of internal control over financial reporting as of December 31, 2017.
-Subsequently, during the fiscal year ended December 30, 2018, and the subsequent interim period through June 10, 2019, neither the Company nor anyone on its behalf consulted with EY regarding (i) the application of accounting principles to a specific transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's consolidated financial statements, and neither a written report nor oral advice was provided to the Company that EY concluded was an important factor considered by the Company in reaching a decision as to any accounting, auditing, or financial reporting issue, (ii) any matter that was the subject of a disagreement within the meaning of Item 304(a)(1)(iv) of Regulation S-K.
+Subsequently, during the fiscal year ended December 30, 2018, and the subsequent interim period through June 10, 2019, neither the Company nor anyone on its behalf consulted with EY regarding (i) the application of accounting principles to a specific transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's consolidated financial statements, and neither a written report nor oral advice was provided to the Company that EY concluded was an important factor considered by the Company in reaching a decision as to any accounting, auditing, or financial reporting issue, (ii) any matter that was the subject of a disagreement within the meaning of Item 304(a)(1)(iv) of Regulation S-K, or (iii) any "reportable event" within the meaning of Item 304(a)(1)(v) of Regulation S-K.

-Table of Contents ITEM 2.
+ITEM 2.
 RATIFICATION OF THE SELECTION OF INDEPENDENT AUDITORS